 The two articles must be attached to your essay, and the publication they are from must be clearly identified on the article.
-This written assignment has a 500-word minimum; slightly longer is fine, but keep it close.
-Put word count on the last page.
-This assignment is due on October 19.
+This written assignment has a 750-word minimum; slightly longer is fine, but keep it close.
+Put word count on the first page.
+This assignment is due on March 21.